hcavarsan/pipedash/README.md

 </div>
 </p>

-> **[WIP]** This is an experimental work-in-progress.
+> **[WIP]** This is an work-in-progress project.
 It works for basic use cases but hasn't been thoroughly tested.
 Things might break, APIs might change, and there are probably bugs.
 Tested primarily on macOS – not sure if it works properly on Linux and Windows due to webview differences.
-Help with testing or fixes on those platforms would be appreciated.

 ## About